tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Acceptance criteria are the set of criteria that, when verified against a running system, give confidence to the customer that the system behaves as intended.
 They represent the requirements or specification for a small set of functionality and are written in such a way as to be quantifiable.
 They're typically defined when doing analysis and since they're mostly concerned with business requirements, the customer is best placed to define the business requirements.
 Non-functional requirements, despite affecting the customer, are usually end up being championed by technical stakeholders.

 Defining the criteria is a useful step in really understanding what's required.
 It helps us define the scope of a feature so developers know when to stop.
 Importantly, it also helps the team to drive out a shared understanding of the requirements.
-Criteria should be implementation independent and written at a fairly high level.
+Criteria should be implementation independent and written at a high level.
 We then _implement_ the criteria in terms of one or more acceptance tests.

 A single criterion ("the total basket value is displayed correctly") may require multiple examples to be comprehensive (what _exactly_ does it mean to "display correctly"?).
 That's where implementing the acceptance _criteria_ as executable acceptance _tests_ comes in.